Governance in Agile and Traditional Delivery

 Common Governance Failures

-Treating EA as documentation repository
+- Treating EA as a documentation repository

-Over-centralizing decision-making
+- Over-centralizing decision-making

-Under-investing in architecture capability
+- Under-investing in architecture capability

-Separating governance from cybersecurity
+- Separating governance from cybersecurity

-Allowing vendor solutions to dictate enterprise standards
+- Allowing vendor solutions to dictate enterprise standards

 Governance must balance coherence with operational flexibility.